The NUFFT Operator#

 Extension of the Acquisition model#

-The MRI acquisition model can be extended in two main way.
+The MRI acquisition model can be extended in two main ways.
 First by taking into account Parallel Imaging, where multiple coils are receiving data, each with a dedicated sensitivity profile.

 Parallel Imaging Model#

-In MRI the acquired signal can be received by multiple antenna (“coils”).
+In MRI the acquired signal can be received by multiple antennas (“coils”).
 Each coil possesses a specific sensitivity profile (i.e. each sees the object differently due to its physical layout).

 The acquisition model for parallel imaging with \(L\) coils is: